Hi-Angel/notes-backup/libinput.md

 ### reasoning

 Analogous to existing assumptions e.g. that a human can't move left-right-left within 40ms, add an assumption how fast a human can consciously move.

+# jump detection

+The jump being driven by `ABS_Y` evemu event.
+Not the `ABS_MT_POSITION_Y`, which I can successfully remove from the testcase without influencing it; whilst removing `ABS_Y` results in record not doing anything at all.

+Increasing timestamp to 30ms didn't help.